renpy/renpy/sphinx/source/udd.rst

         Sets the zoom level of the children of this displayable in the horitzontal and vertical axes.
-Only the children of the displayable are zoomed - the width, height, and blit coordinates are not zoomed.
+Only the children of the displayable are zoomed—the width, height, and blit coordinates are not zoomed.